dcmouyard/recipes/deep-dish-pizza.md

 5. Coat two 9-inch round cake pans with 2 tablespoons olive oil each.
 Transfer 1 dough ball to dry work surface and roll out into 13-inch disk about ¼ inch thick.
 Transfer dough to pan by rolling dough loosely around rolling pin and unrolling into pan.
 Lightly press dough into pan, working into corners and 1 inch up sides.
 If dough resists stretching, let it relax 5 minutes before trying again.
 Repeat with remaining dough ball.

 6. For each pizza, sprinkle 2 cups mozzarella evenly over surface of dough.
-Spread 1¼ cups tomato sauce over cheese and sprinkle 2 tablespoons Parmesan over sauce.
+Spread 1 cup tomato sauce over cheese and sprinkle 2 tablespoons Parmesan over sauce.
 Bake until crust is golden brown, 20 to 30 minutes.
 Remove pizza from oven and let rest 10 minutes before slicing and serving.

 ## Resources